top of page

 * Yoga is best done on an empty stomach so do not eat just before class

-* Try not to drink too much before class or during the practice, it's best to wait until after Savasana
+* Do not drink too much before class or during the practice, wait until after Savasana

 * Let your teacher know before class in the case of pregnancy, injuries or health issues.
 Yoga can be adapted to work with pregnancy or injury, please contact us if you'd like to arrange to talk in private